 Workplace Search can synchronize access permissions between a selection of content sources.
 This allows you to inherit and apply document access permissions from your connecting source, like Google Drive and OneDrive, to a Workplace Search user.
 Read more about Permissions & access control.

-You can enable faceted fields on Custom API sources and hide default facets on first-party content sources.
+You can enable faceted fields and hide default facets on content sources.
 These changes will affect the native search experience provided with Workplace Search.
+You can further customize filtering behaviors with automatic query refinement, which will impact both the native search experience as well as the Search API.
 Read more about Customizing filters.

 You can customize some content source behavior using Enterprise Search configuration settings.